Nexis-Network/homepage/content/docs/introduction/plans.md

 **Notes:**

-- The Exzo Network Pro Plan has default limits of 20 projects, 200 GiB of storage, and 20 simultaneously active computes to protect against unintended usage.
+- The Nexis Network Pro Plan has default limits of 20 projects, 200 GiB of storage, and 20 simultaneously active computes to protect against unintended usage.
 To increase these limits, please [open a support ticket](/docs/introduction/support).
 The simultaneously active compute limit does not affect the primary branch compute, which always remains available.
-- The Exzo Network Free Tier has an [Active time](/docs/reference/glossary#active-time) limit of 100 hours per month, but that limit only affects non-primary branch compute usage.
-Active time on all computes is counted toward the limit, but when the limit is exceeded, only non-primary branch computes are subject to suspension. **Your primary branch compute always remains available regardless of the limit, ensuring that access to data on your primary branch is never interrupted.** You can monitor _Active time_ on the **Usage** widget on the Exzo Network **Dashboard**.
+- The Nexis Network Free Tier has an [Active time](/docs/reference/glossary#active-time) limit of 100 hours per month, but that limit only affects non-primary branch compute usage.
+Active time on all computes is counted toward the limit, but when the limit is exceeded, only non-primary branch computes are subject to suspension. **Your primary branch compute always remains available regardless of the limit, ensuring that access to data on your primary branch is never interrupted.** You can monitor _Active time_ on the **Usage** widget on the Nexis Network **Dashboard**.
 The _Active time_ limit resets at the beginning of each month.

 ## Support

-Support channels for the Exzo Network Free Tier, Pro, and Custom plans are outlined on our [Support](/docs/introduction/support) page.
+Support channels for the Nexis Network Free Tier, Pro, and Custom plans are outlined on our [Support](/docs/introduction/support) page.